Michael-F-Bryan/rust-ffi-guide/book/basic_request.md

-# Construct a Basic Request
+# Constructing a Basic Request

 In this step we want to construct a very simple `Request` which we can later use to tell the `client` module to fetch http://google.com/.
-This requires roughly two steps:
+This requires roughly three steps:

 - Create a C interface which exposes our Rust `Request` in a way that can be used and manipulated from our C++ application,
 - Write a thin C++ wrapper class which gives us an abstraction over the raw C-style interface, and
 - Update the form so it can accept user inputs and create our `Request`.

+We'll also touch on the following topics:

+- Exposing a FFI interface in Rust
+- Calling Rust functions from C++
+- Passing strings back and forth across the FFI barrier
+- Passing an opaque Rust struct to C++ and ensuring it gets free'd at the correct time

 ## Creating the C Interface